About the Artist

 Ramoso’s artworks, she says, are an intimate reflection of ourselves.
 Her works have been featured in solo and group exhibitions in the Philippines, United States, Belgium, Spain, and Italy.

+Ramoso received the Lorenzo il Magnifico International Award - Special Commendation from the Jury in New Media Art at the XIV Florence Biennale 2023.
+In 2021, Ramoso won Bronze in Accessories Design, and Honorable Mention in Textile Design, Accessories Design and Sustainable Fashion at the 15th International Design Awards in the United States.
 In 2020, Ramoso was featured in the Atlante dell’Arte Contemporanea, the Italian Atlas of Contemporary Art.
-In 2021, Ramoso won Bronze in Accessories Design, and Honorable Mention in Textile Design, Accessories Design and Sustainable Fashion at the 15th International Design Awards in the United States.
 In 2015, she received the Special Merit award at the 5th Annual All Women Online Art Exhibition by Light Space and Time Gallery in the United States.

 The Atlante dell'Arte Contemporanea highlighted the strength of Ramoso's artistic research: